Louise-Fuse/2026/_posts/2026-04-27-feature-reduction.md

 Dataset resolution is defined with respect to a set of features, by necessity.
 For example, the pixel resolution of a dataset of images of animals could be 28x28, but the RGB resolution would be 28x28x3, and the animal resolution could be two (if we always have two animals appear in each image).

 A full four-feature dataset with resolution two has data points which contain two of four features.
 Suppose we want to be able to identify existence of each feature in a (full) dataset with resolution $k$.
-Then preserving the following combinations and partial order will ensure that the preserve enough information to identify features:
+Then preserving the following combinations and partial order will ensure that we preserve enough information to identify features:

 {% include figure.liquid path="assets/img/2026-04-27-feature-reduction/combinations_with_arrows.svg" class="img-fluid" %}